Private MRI Scan

-Yes, but please let us know beforehand.
-The MRI scanner uses a powerful magnet so people with certain types of medical implants or devices may not be able to be scanned.
-Please remove all metal from your body including loose change from your pockets.
+Yes, but please do let us know beforehand.
+The MRI scanner uses a powerful magnet that may affect people with certain types of medical implants or devices.
+Please also ensure that you remove all metal from your body including loose change from your pockets, prior to the scan.

 What happens if I need to stop my scan?

 You will be given a call bell whilst having your scan.
-Should you need to stop simply squeeze this and a member of staff will be straight in.
+Should you need to stop the procedure, simply squeeze this and one of our qualified technicians will promptly assist you.

 Is it comfortable?

-We will use pads, cushions and supports to help make you more comfortable for the scan.
-It is important to be as comfortable as possible from the beginning to help you keep still throughout.
+Our MRI scanner comes with pads, cushions and supports to ensure that you feel comfortable throughout the scan.
+It is important to be as comfortable in the scanner so that you can keep still for the duration of the procedure.